Arthur Blennerhassett (1719–1799)

 Arthur Blennerhassett (19 February 1719 – 8 June 1799) was an Anglo-Irish politician.

+Biography

 Blennerhassett was the son of John Blennerhassett and Jane Denny.
 He was elected to serve in the Irish House of Commons as the Member of Parliament for Tralee between 1743 and 1761.
-In 1775 he was elected as the MP for Kerry, sitting until 1783.
+In 1775 he was elected as the MP for County Kerry, sitting until 1783.

 He married Jane Girardot (former wife of Gustavus Hamilton [deceased] and mother of James Hamilton who later became Dean of Cloyne and the first astronomer of Armagh Observatory); together they had two daughters.